Greece golden visa: The Ultimate GuideObtain residence by investment in Greece and get visa-free access to Europe.

 1. PICK THE INVESTMENT ROUTE

-The Greek Golden Visa program requires that you make the investment prior to submitting your residence application, so a visit to Greece is pretty much inevitable.
+The Golden Visa requires that you make the investment before submitting your residence application, so visiting Greece is inevitable.

-When you get to Greece, it would be ideal to already have some real estate properties lined up for you to visit.
+It would be ideal to already have some real estate properties lined up for you to visit when you arrive.

 You should also open a bank account and get a tax identification number issued.